 Southern Winter Storm Threat Looking More Likely With Next Cold Surge:

 The pattern will get extremely interesting after January 10th.
 All indicators point to extensive warming taking place over the Arctic, beginning the process of the breakdown and elongation of a well-placed and strong polar vortex.
 An amplified ridge is going to build over western Canada into Alaska, and this will favor an Arctic air mass pushing into the eastern two-thirds of the U.S. This will be, by far, the coldest air of the season.
 At this point, there will be expansive blocking over the Arctic, and the active storm track will be much more suppressed to the south.
+Hopefully, your local council have recovery crews with good crew planning software so they will be able to deploy crew members as quickly as possible to fix any downed power lines or any other damage that occurs as a result of these storms.

 If this pattern persists over any period of time, this will set the stages for southern regions of the U.S. to be at risk of getting more than one winter storm.
 There are currently two winter storm potentials on the table for the January 11th to 20th timeframe that I’ll discuss momentarily.